 How To Make Your Own Perfume

-- 100 proof Vodka - please read my note below about this OR water OR a carrier oil (like jojoba, olive, grapeseed, etc.)
+- 100 proof Vodka – please read my note below about this OR water OR a carrier oil (like jojoba (where to buy), olive (where to buy), grapeseed, etc.)

 - Glass spray bottle (essential oils will eat plastic)

-I got my bottle at my local natural foods store, but Amazon sells lots of adorable, vintage-style perfume bottles like this one..
+I got my bottle at my local natural foods store, but Amazon sells lots of adorable, vintage-style perfume bottles (where to buy).

 Note about vodka: 100 proof is best to fully dissolve the essential oils, but all we can find at the liquor store is 80 proof, so I do have to shake it up before each use.
 My husband likes when I’m in a perfume mood so he can take a swig every now and then!
 If you use water or a carrier oil, you will also have to shake the bottle before each use.

 is really very different for each person – one oil might smell completely different from person to person as it reacts with your skin, so experiment and find a few you like!
 To do it correctly, you need 3 notes – top, middle and base.
 The top note is experienced first, then the middle, then the base.
 Each essential oil evaporates at different rates, so it takes knowledge of each rate to create a proper perfume – it’s really quite an art!
 I’m just a beginner at it myself, but am learning a lot as I go.
 To read more about it, see this article from Aroma Web where they list all the top, middle and base notes.
 I suggest choosing one from each category to start!